RADx/radx-metadata-spec-docs/docs/specification.md

 ### Primary Language
 <span class="badge badge--optional">Optional</span>

-Primary language used to present the data file (if multiple languages are present, the Other Language field may be used to add additional languages).
+Primary language used to present the data file (if multiple languages are present, the _Other Languages_ field may be used to add additional languages).

 The value of this field is a language code.
 See the [language code table](language-codes.md) for a list of possible language codes.